talhadduman/libA9/README.md

 # libA9
 Ai-Thinker A9(A9G) is a fairly low priced GSM module with capability of GPRS and GPS(GPS only exists in A9G).
 This library implements several features of the module for some microcontroller families (initially for ESP32 family on ESP-IDF framework).
+No AT commands needed, simple to make HTTP requests, module gets ready with a single method.

 ✅Current features:
-  *  No AT commands needed
-  *  Simple methods for HTTP GET/POST requests (A9/A9G does not support HTTPS)
+  *  HTTP GET/POST requests (A9/A9G does not support HTTPS)
-  *  Module gets ready to make HTTP requests with only one method ".start()"
-  *  Supports GSM network time in Unix timestamp format
+  *  Fetch GSM network time in UNIX timestamp
-  *  Getting and setting IMEI number
+  *  Get & set IMEI number
-  *  Supports hard reset with power enable pin, if the power of the module is controlled via switch (ex.
-MOSFET)
+  *  Optional hard reset with power enable pin (when power of the module is switched via MOSFET)
   *  Optional error and info logging

 ⏳Planned features:
-  *  Surrounding cell station information
+  *  Fetch surrounding cell tower information

 ⛔Not supported:
   *  SMS